Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking

+This operation averages correspondence evidence over the valid local neighborhoods on both sides.
+The final topological attention is obtained by injecting the propagated evidence into the original affinity logits:

+where $\beta$ is a learnable scalar initialized to zero.
+The template information is subsequently aggregated as $\hat{F}_s=V_tW_{s,t}^{T}$ and reshaped to $C\times H_s\times W_s$.
+A residual connection produces the enhanced search feature:

-where $\gamma$ is a learnable scaling parameter.
-Considering the computational efficiency and semantic levels of features, we only apply the IFGA module to the P2 and P3 feature outputs, which are more relevant for small target localization, while maintaining overall real-time performance.
+where $\gamma$ is another learnable scalar initialized to zero.
+Here we set $N=4$ by default in LGP, and considering the computational efficiency and semantic levels of features, we only apply the TAM to the P2 and P3 feature outputs, maintaining overall real-time performance.